 Scope and cost of the program

-LTI 2021/2023 may, if the share price for the company's Series B share remains the same during the program's term, result in a maximum amount corresponding to 75 percent (CEO), 50 percent (other members of Group management) or 30 percent (other participants), respectively, of the participants annual base salary (excluding social security costs).
-Such outcome is subject to the number of Personally Invested Shares being maximized, meaning that the value of the participant's Personally Invested Shares corresponds to 15 percent (the CEO), 12.5 percent (other members of Group management) or 10 percent (other participants), respectively, of the participants annual base salary, that the participant maintains the full amount of Personally Invested Shares during the entire Vesting Period, and that the participant, with some exceptions, still is employed as per the last day of February 2024, and that the performance based condition has been fully achieved.
+LTI 2020/2022 may, if the share price for the company's Series B share remains the same during the program's term, result in a maximum amount corresponding to 75 per cent (CEO), 50 per cent (other members of Group management) or 30 per cent (other participants), respectively, of the participants annual base salary (excluding social security costs).
+Such outcome is subject to the number of Personally Invested Shares being maximized, meaning that the value of the participant's Personally Invested Shares corresponds to 15 per cent (the CEO), 12.5 per cent (other members of Group management) or 10 per cent (other participants), respectively, of the participants annual base salary, that the participant maintains the full amount of Personally Invested Shares during the entire Vesting Period, and that the participant, with some exceptions, still is employed as per the last day of February 2023, and that the performance based condition has been fully achieved.

 The maximum number of Series B shares that a participant may nominate as Personally Invested Shares, and thus the total number of performance awards that may be allotted, shall be based on the market price for the company's Series B share.
 The total number of issued shares in the company amounts to 365,058,897 shares.

-Based on the assumption that the share price for the company's Series B share amounts to SEK 145, LTI 2021/2023 will, in accordance with the principles and assumptions set out above, comprise maximum 543,614 Series B shares in total, which corresponds to approximately 0.15 percent of the total number of issued shares in the company and 0.1 percent of the total number of votes in the company.
+Based on the assumption that the share price for the company's Series B share amounts to SEK 130, LTI 2020/2022 will, in accordance with the principles and assumptions set out above, comprise maximum 870,000 Series B shares in total, which corresponds to approximately 0.24 per cent of the total number of issued shares in the company and 0.17 per cent of the total number of votes in the company.

-The Board of Directors proposes the AGM to resolve to authorize the Board of Directors to resolve on repurchase of shares in the company and to transfer such shares on a regulated market to cover social security costs and financing costs associated with LTI 2020/2022 (see item 15 of the notice convening the Annual General Meeting for further information about the proposal).
+The Board of Directors proposes the Annual General Meeting to resolve to authorize the Board of Directors to resolve on repurchase of shares in the company and to transfer such shares on a regulated market to cover social security costs and financing costs associated with LTI 2020/2022 (see item 15 of the notice convening the Annual General Meeting for further information about the proposal).

 All estimates are based on at each time applicable foreign exchange rates according to Reuters.
-Information on previous incentive schemes for 2019 and 2020 and the LTI Programs can be found in the Annual Report 2020, Notes 9 and 12.
+Information on previous incentive schemes for 2018 and 2019 and the LTI 2019/2021 can be found in the Annual Report 2019, Notes 9 and 12.

-Any share-swap agreement for LTI 2021/2023 will be a separate share-swap agreement from the agreement entered into in respect of Incentive Scheme 2020 (see item 16 of the notice convening the Annual General Meeting for further information about the Incentive Scheme 2020).
+Any share-swap agreement for LTI 2020/2022 will be a separate share-swap agreement from the agreement entered into in respect of Incentive Scheme 2020 (see item 16 of the notice convening the Annual General Meeting for further information about the Incentive Scheme 2020).

 Preparation of the proposal

-The following documentation will be available at the company and on the company website www.securitas.com/agm2020 as from April 16, 2020 and will also be available at the AGM: (i) the Annual Report and the Auditor's Report, including the Board's proposal for guidelines for remuneration to senior management, (ii) the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM, (iii) the Board's complete proposal for dividends and the Board's motivated statements regarding the proposed dividends and the proposed authorization to acquire and transfer the company's own shares, (iv) the Nomination Committee's reasoned statement, (v) the proposal by the Board on authorization to resolve upon acquisition and transfer of the company's own shares, (vi) the complete proposal of the Board with respect to the Incentive Scheme, (vii) the complete proposal of the Board with respect to LTI 2021/2023, and, (viii) the remuneration report.
+The following documentation will be available at the company and on the company website www.securitas.com/agm2020 as from April 16, 2020 and will also be available at the AGM: (i) the Annual Report and the Auditor's Report, including the Board's proposal for guidelines for remuneration to senior management, (ii) the statement by the auditor on the compliance with the guidelines for remuneration to senior management applicable since the last AGM, (iii) the Board's complete proposal for dividends and the Board's motivated statements regarding the proposed dividends and the proposed authorization to acquire and transfer the company's own shares, (iv) the Nomination Committee's reasoned statement, (v) the proposal by the Board on authorization to resolve upon acquisition and transfer of the company's own shares, (vi) the complete proposal of the Board with respect to the Incentive Scheme, and (vii) the complete proposal of the board with respect to LTI 2020/2022.
 In addition hereto, copies of the documentation will be sent to the shareholders who so request, indicating their mailing address.
-The share register for the AGM will be available at the company's office, Lindhagensplan 70, 112 43 Stockholm, Sweden.

 E. Number of shares and votes in the company